cisagov/gophish-tools/README.md

 ### Template Dictionary ###

-Email Templates can be imported from a templated `json` file that can be found with `pca-wizard-templates  --emails`.
+Email templates can be imported from a templated `json` file that can be be genearted with the command `pca-wizard-templates  --emails`.

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-------:|:--------:|